Jeremiah-Rojas/basic-network/README.md

 <u>The following commands are subject to change<u>

 ## "Cisco-Switch" Configurations:
+</br> These commands set up the switch to be able to handle automated configuration changes by the "Network-Automation1" machine.
+The second set of commands enables all modes of remote access to the switch and then saves the configurations with "wr"; if you do not save your configurations, then will erase everytime you turn off GNS3.
-</br>_This commands can either entered in manually or copied and pasted all together._
+</br>_These commands can either entered in manually or copied and pasted all together._
 ```
 enable
 conf t